Public Health England advice for the Covid-19 outbreak here.

 Counselling provides time and space for you to talk about things you find troubling and explore difficult feelings with a trained professional in a confidential setting.
 This can help you to deal with specific problems, cope with a crisis, improve your relationships, or develop better ways of living.

 The purpose of talking treatments is not to give advice, but to help you understand your feelings and behaviour better and, if you want to, to change how you behave or the way you think about things.
 It can help you find a way of living that is meaningful and fulfilling for you.
 You are always in control of the process.
 When starting counselling, I usually suggest working together for 4 sessions and then review to see how things are going.
 If you feel that further sessions would be beneficial to you, we can agree to continue working together for as many sessions as you feel would be useful.

 For further information regarding counselling and what to expect, please click here.

 Would you like to try counselling?
-Contact me on 07725 302523 or firstname.lastname@example.org and arrange a free assessment.
+Contact me on 07725 302523 or firstname.lastname@example.org and arrange a free, over the phone, assessment.